lukasbuehler/pkfrspot/README.md

 ### Translation

-The translation files are in `src/locales`.
+The translation files are in `src/locales` and
-`en-US` is the source language and all other languages
+`en` is the source language.

+To tweak a translation go to the corresponding file,

+#### Adding a language

 ### Developing Locally